 * +}, what does the ? mean?
 (Answer: Optional — the determiner DT may appear zero or one time.) - ?

-- Why is POS tagging considered a sequence labelling problem?
+- Why is POS tagging considered a sequence labeling problem?
 (Answer: The correct tag for a word depends on its context — "run" is NN in "a run" but VB in "I run".
 Models must consider the entire sequence.)

 - Which dependency relation connects "She" to "enjoys" in "She enjoys music"?
 (Answer: nsubj — nominal subject.
 "She" is the subject of the root verb "enjoys".)